 Policy on Interest Rate Model and Policies & Procedures on Determining Interest Rates

-Reserve Bank of India (RBI) had vide its Circular DNBS / PD / CC No. 95/ 03.05.002/ 2006-07 dated May 24, 2007 advised that Boards of Non Banking Finance Companies (NBFC's) lay out appropriate internal principles and procedures in determining interest rates, processing and other charges.
+Reserve Bank of India (RBI) had vide its Circular DNBS / PD / CC No. 95/ 03.05.002/ 2006-07 dated May 24, 2007 and other subsequent communications advised the Boards of Non- Banking Finance Companies (NBFC's) to lay out appropriate internal principles and procedures on determining interest rates, processing and other charges.

-These need to be taken cognizance of while determining interest rates and other charges, and changes thereto.
+These need to be taken cognizance of while determining interest rates and other charges, and any subsequent changes thereto.

 - The cost of funds on the borrowings, as well as costs incidental to those borrowings, taking into consideration the average tenure, market liquidity and refinancing avenues etc;